-Gianna and Kobe Bryant's Cause of Death Revealed 4 Months After Crash
+Gianna and Kobe Bryant's Autopsy Report Released 4 Months After Crash

 by Cydney Contreras | Fri., May.
 15, 2020 4:06 PM

-Gianna and Kobe Bryant's cause of death is being revealed nearly 4-months after they perished in a helicopter crash.
+Gianna and Kobe Bryant's autopsy reports are being released nearly 4-months after they perished in a helicopter crash.

 On Friday, May 15, the Los Angeles County Department of Medical Examiner-Coroner released the coroner's report for all of the victims who died in the Jan.
 26 crash.
 According to the documents, all of the passengers died of blunt trauma and the manner of death was accidental.